SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

-We conducted a comparison of RGU with hash table and merge sorting methods.
-We set up a basic hash table with a main table size of $2 \times P$ and additional memory to hold up to $K \times P$ chains to resolve collisions, where $K$ is equal to 9 (for a $3 \times 3$ kernel).
-For the merge sorter, we implemented an $N$-length ($N=64$) bitonic merger, as employed in \cite{lin2021pointacc}.
-Figure~\ref{fig:rule-gen_archi}(b) demonstrates the normalized mapping cycle for hash table, merge sort, and RGU methods in relation to the number of active pillars.
-Based on our experiments involving up to 100,000 pillars, RGU is on average 5.9 times faster than the hash table due to the significant overhead of collision resolution to handle the multiple input coordinates which contributes to the common output coordinate.
-In addition, RGU is 3.7 times faster than the merge sorter, thanks to its reduced processing complexity.
-These experimental results validate the efficiency of the proposed RGU method.
+To quantitatively compare RGU with the hash table and merge sorting methods, we configured a hash table-based RuleGen following the basic settings of Spconv-Libary; the main table size is set as $2 \times P$ with additional memory to hold up to $K \times P$ chains to resolve collisions ($K=9$ for a $3 \times 3$ kernel window).
+Also, we implemented an $N$-length ($N=64$) bitonic merger for the merge sorter for the sorting-based RuleGen, matching the design spec of PointAcc.
+Fig.~\ref{fig:rule-gen_archi}(b) shows the normalized mapping cycle for the hash table, merge sorter, and RGU methods in relation to the number of active pillars.
+Our experiments involving up to 100,000 pillars showed that RGU is, on average, $5.9\times$ faster than the hash table due to significant overheads in collision resolution for multiple input coordinates contributing to the common output coordinates.
+Furthermore, RGU is $3.7\times$ faster than the merge sorter, thanks to its lower processing complexity for identifying input-output mapping.
+These results substantiate the efficiency of the proposed RGU method.